Tavarres King: College career

-2008-2012

-During his tenure at the University of Georgia, he caught 135 passes for 2,602 receiving yards and 20 touchdowns.
+During his tenure at the University of Georgia from 2008 to 2012, he caught 135 passes for 2,602 receiving yards and 20 touchdowns.

 Professional career

 Denver Broncos

-King was drafted by the Denver Broncos in the fifth round, 161st overall in the 2013 NFL Draft.
+King was selected by the Denver Broncos in the fifth round, 161st overall in the 2013 NFL draft.

 Carolina Panthers

-King was claimed by the Carolina Panthers on October 21, 2013 after being waived by the Denver Broncos.
-He was cut August 30, 2014 for final roster cuts before the start of the 2014 season.
+King was claimed by the Carolina Panthers on October 21, 2013, after being waived by the Denver Broncos.
+He was cut August 30, 2014, for final roster cuts before the start of the 2014 season.
 He was signed to the team's practice squad the next day.

 Jacksonville Jaguars

-On September 16, 2014, the Jacksonville Jaguars signed King off the Carolina Panthers practice squad to the club’s 53-man roster.
+On September 16, 2014, the Jacksonville Jaguars signed King off the Carolina Panthers practice squad to the club's 53-man roster.
 He was waived on October 25, 2014.

 Tampa Bay Buccaneers

 On October 28, 2014, days after being released by Jacksonville when they promoted Peyton Thompson to their active roster, Tampa Bay worked out several wide receivers and signed King to their practice squad.
 On September 4, 2015, King was released by the Bucs on the final cuts toward the 53-man roster.